 The answer is, obviously, yes.
 This scenario could have been much different for both Rudy and his family, and it all starts with a little education.
 Had the veterinarian, or even Rudy’s family, taken the time to look at the bigger picture and plan for the many future issues that Rudy would develop over the years, the whole situation could have been improved or potentially even avoided altogether.

 For starters, Rudy’s weight issue should have been addressed much earlier on in his life.
 Excess weight means excess stress and strain on a dog’s joints, leading to more problems, earlier in life.
 Statistics tell us that in the United States, 50% of all dogs are clinically overweight and in many cases, obese.
-This statistic is absolutely astounding.
-For some reason, our society has a tendency to disregard the importance of maintaining a balanced diet and healthy weight, not only for ourselves, but also for our pets.
-In 2002, Nestle Purina released their 14 year-long Life Span Study that illustrated exactly what we already know (obesity wreaks havoc on health), yet totally disregard.
-The results showed that overall, dogs who where fed a lean diet and maintained an ideal body weight lived on average two years more than those dogs who were not keep at a healthy weight.
+This statistic is astounding.
+For some reason, our society tends to disregard the importance of maintaining a balanced diet and healthy weight, not only for ourselves but also for our pets.
+In 2002, Nestle Purina released their 14 year-long Life Span Study that illustrated exactly what we already know (obesity wreaks havoc on health), yet disregard it.
+The results showed that overall, dogs who were fed a lean diet and maintained an ideal body weight lived on average two years more than those dogs who were not kept at a healthy weight.
 And wouldn’t you love to have your dog around for an extra two years?
-Checkout our weight management guide here.
+Check out our weight management guide here.

 Second, had the veterinarian emphasized to the family that Rudy’s post-surgery rehabilitation was just as important as the surgery itself, there is a strong chance that Rudy would have never had the second injury at all.
 Proper post-surgery rehab consists of so much more than on-leash walking and painkillers.

-If his family had been educated about proper nutrition, supplements, exercises, etc., Rudy would have been given the opportunity to rebuild the strength in his injured leg back to its original condition – and therefore would not have had to overcompensate to such a great extent with this other hind leg.
+If his family had been educated about proper nutrition, supplements, exercises, etc., Rudy would have been allowed to rebuild the strength in his injured leg back to its original condition – and therefore would not have had to overcompensate to such a great extent with this other hind leg.
 And it is this overcompensation that led to the second injury.

 Lastly, had the veterinarian or the family understood the power of certain natural ingredients – in the form of supplements, food, etc. – that promote and maintain joint health, Rudy would have again been in much better standing to avoid injury and lead a happier, healthier life.